openstack-archive/infra-manual/doc/source/creators.rst

 ---------------------

 Running cookiecutter will prompt you for several settings, based on the template's configuration.
-It will then update your repository with a skeleton, ready to have your other files added.
+It will then update your project with a skeleton, ready to have your other files added.

 ::

-   $ cd <repositoryname>
+   $ cd <projectname>
    $ git review

-If you configured all of the tests for the repository when it was created in the previous section, you will have to ensure that all of the tests pass before the cookiecutter change will merge.
+If you configured all of the tests for the project when it was created in the previous section, you will have to ensure that all of the tests pass before the cookiecutter change will merge.
 You can run most of the tests locally using ``tox`` to verify that they